sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

      * to be able to read cloudtrail-s3 bucket events from sysdig workload member account.
      * will also be used to asummeRole over other roles, and enable the process of scanning on ECR's that may be present in other member accounts.
 * In the **user-provided member account**
-    * All the Sysdig Secure for Cloud service-related resources will be created
+    * All the Sysdig Secure for Cloud service-related resources/workload will be created

 ![organizational diagram](https://raw.githubusercontent.com/sysdiglabs/terraform-aws-secure-for-cloud/5b7cf5e8028b3177536c9c847020ad6319342b44/examples/organizational/diagram-org.png)